Teaching Assistant/Reader Information

 Teaching assistants are responsible for conducting discussion sections, holding office hours, and grading homework.
 It is TA’s responsibility to participate in regular class as well as his/her discussion section.
 This rule guarantees that there would be no problem in sharing in proctoring and grading exams, sharing responsibility equally among fellow TAs.
 You will be asked to administer midterms and finals for lecture and be asked to hold extra office hours during midterms/finals.
 MGT 11B TA’s will be asked to lead 3 discussion sections, all other positions will be asked to lead 2 discussion sections.

 The title Reader is given to a graduate or undergraduate student appointed for the ability to render diverse services as a “course assistant,” which will normally include the grading of student papers and examinations.
 A Reader will not be assigned the responsibilities of leading discussion or laboratory sections.

 All reader appointments will receive $13.49 per hour worked.

 A 50% teaching assistant appointment receives $1,961.67 monthly stipend.

 A 25% teaching assistant appointment receives $980.83 monthly stipend.

 Teaching assistants appointment of 25% or higher receive a fee remission*, expect for courses taken in Summer Sessions.
 Teaching Assistants appointed to Summer Sessions are appointed by the Office of Summer Sessions.
 There are no fee remissions offered for any student academic appointment during the Summer.

 Fee Remission includes Education and Registration fees as well as Health Insurance.
-Please note: self-supporting degree programs (i.e. Working Professional, MPAc) do not pay Educational and Registration fees, so TA’s only receive Health Insurance reimbursement.
+Please note: Students in self-supporting degree programs (i.e., Sacramento and Bay Area MBA, and the Master of Professional Accounting) do not receive the fee remission benefit.